 The Red Court's recent action of kidnapping a senior Warden was so danger and threatening to the White Council, the Gatekeeper and Ancient Mai voted they go on the offensive to make the bastards pay.
 It was enough votes to make even the Merlin agree to go out.

-Harry realizes how bad things are when first Mab is genuinely shocked to hear of Kremmler's disciples coming back into play.
-Then second when she, a being with difficult understanding the nuances of mortal morality, calls Kremmler a monster and madman.
+Harry realizes how bad things are when first Mab is genuinely shocked to hear of Kemmler's disciples coming back into play.
+Then second when she, a being with difficult understanding the nuances of mortal morality, calls Kemmler a monster and madman.

 Pants Positive Safety: Billy carried Harry's revolver in his pants when returning it to him.
 He made sure to empty all bullets from it before putting in there.